AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/images-and-files/add-images-and-files-to-marketo.md

    >**Reminder**
    >
    >
-   >To remove any queued files before upload, click the&nbsp;x&nbsp;next to the file name.
+   >To remove any queued files before upload, click the x next to the file name.

    >[!TIP]
    >